 Typically you will be assessed through essays, reports, presentations, portfolios and examinations

-Successful completion of a HND or equivalent qualification i.e. Foundation Degree in a relevant subject
+Successful completion of a HND or equivalent qualification i.e. Foundation Degree.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.